chardmd/fullstack-products/README.md

 This folder contains the Node.JS backend API.
 Implemented [express](https://expressjs.com/) as primary framework for creating the Rest endpoints.

-`[GET] api/products` - Returns a list of products and supports the following parameters:
+`[GET] api/products` - Returns a list of products and supports these optional parameters:
 `page` and `limit`.

 Sample usage: